epapoutsis1/card/README.md

 What I learned

-JavaScript, HTML, and CSS.
-I used illustrator to render my wireframes desk and mobile.
+JavaScript, HTML, and CSS. wireframes desktop and mobile rendered in Illustrator.
 The Logo is based on my portfolio brand so I implemented zoom in down animation in JavaScript.

 What I'm most proud of